vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_06_implement_event_support_asc.md

        private final static String TOPIC = "telemetry";
    ```

-1. From the Git Bash window, set the current working directory to the **extra** folder and run a maven build.
+1. From the Git Bash window, set the current working directory to the **events** folder and run a maven build.

    ```bash
    mvn clean package